-This is about drug addiction, but it doesn't have the somber tone that many songs about addiction have.
-The band describes it as "a little quacky."
+There's a lot going on in this song, both musically and lyrically.
+It touches on drug addiction, but doesn't have the somber tone that many songs about addiction have.
 The song can also be interpreted to be about how society views death or about Christ.

 Chop Suey is a Chinese stew made with meat or fish, plus bamboo sprouts, onions, rice and water chestnuts.
 They used it for the name of the song because it describes their musical style, with lots of stuff thrown together.
 The title is not in the lyrics.

 The original name of the song was "Suicide," but Columbia Records made them change it to make it radio friendly.
-In the beginning of the song, you hear Serj say "we're rolling suicide."
+In the beginning of the song, you hear lead singer Serj Tankian say "we're rolling suicide."
 The title is a bit of a play on words - "Suey-cide."

 The video was directed by Marcos Siega, who has also worked with blink-182 and Papa Roach.
 It was shot in the parking lot of a cheap hotel near where the band grew up in Los Angeles.
 Before the shoot, they posted a note on their website inviting fans to come down and participate.
 Since they were not well known, they thought they would get about 500, but instead 1500 fans showed up.
 The fans (mostly kids) were instructed to swarm the stage so they could help capture the energy of their live shows.